Click2Cloud/terraform-provider-opentelekomcloud/website/docs/r/vbs_backup_policy_v2.html.markdown

 * `retain_first_backup` (Required) - Specifies whether to retain the first backup in the current month.
 Possible values are Y or N.

-* `rentention_num` (Optional) - Specifies number of retained backups.
+* `rentention_num` (Required) - Specifies number of retained backups.
 Minimum value is 2.

-* `frequency` (Optional) - Specifies the backup interval.
+* `frequency` (Required) - Specifies the backup interval.
 The value is in the range of 1 to 14 days.

 **tags** **- (Optional)** Represents the list of tags to be configured for the backup policy.
 * `key` - (Required) Specifies the tag key.
 A tag key consists of up to 36 characters, chosen from letters, digits, hyphens (-), and underscores (_).